 It’s a White Christmas, With Red and Green Chile On Top

 Santa came early to Taos Ski Valley, and brought with him the only thing we had on our wish list; snow.
 The storm that moved through yesterday left us with some fresh powder, promising a white Christmas in Taos, which is just the icing on the cake of our New Mexican style Christmas.
-The holidays around here are truly one of a kind because of the many traditions and ethnicities that thrive here.
-Because of the unique traditions, here are a few words to add to your vocabulary for the holiday season in Taos:
+The holidays around here are truly one of a kind because of the many traditions and ethnicities that thrive in this region.
+Here are a few words to add to your vocabulary for the holiday season in Taos:

 Yuletide (yule·tide) noun.
 The period around Christmas